Reynoldscode/e-commerce-ORM/README.md

 When you enter the command to invoke the application then the server is started and the Sequelize models are synced to the PostgreSQL database

-WHEN you open API GET routes in Insomnia Core for categories, products, or tags then the data for each of these routes is displayed in a formatted JSON
+WHEN you open API GET routes in postman  for categories, products, or tags then the data for each of these routes is displayed in a formatted JSON

-When you test API POST, PUT, and DELETE routes in Insomnia Core then you are able to successfully create, update, and delete data in my database
+When you test API POST, PUT, and DELETE routes in postman then you are able to successfully create, update, and delete data in my database

 ## Git URL